maniadel/hubiquitus4java/README.md

 The "Examples" folder content a sample exemples as :

-* TestClient
+* TestClient allows to test a hubiquitus plateform
-* HFacebook simple client allows to retrive data from facebook using HFacebook componement.
+* HFacebook simple client allows to retrive data from facebook using HFacebook componement
-* HTwitter Simples Clients allows to retrive data from twitter and post a tweets using HTwitterAPI-1.1.
+* HTwitter Simples Clients allows to retrive data from twitter and post a tweets using HTwitterAPI-1.1

 To **run** your first bot, please read the following file : INSTALLATION.md